Our goal is “to serve and to lift”. Here is some basic, practical information about how we assist.

 How do I subscribe to your newsletters and/or podcasts?

 If you haven’t already experienced it, this web site has a pop-up enrollment form asking you to subscribe to the To Serve & To Lift newsletters.
-Our print edition comes out 2x a year and is delivered to your mailbox, while the email edition comes out 9x a year and is delivered to your inbox.
+Our print edition comes out quarterly and is delivered to your mailbox and available online, while the email edition comes out 9x a year and is delivered to your inbox.